zulip/zulip/templates/zerver/api/get-all-users.md

     * `bot_owner`: If the user is a bot (i.e. `is_bot` is `True`), `bot_owner`
       is the email address of the user who created the bot.
     * `is_active`: A boolean specifying whether the user is active or not.
+    * `is_guest`: A boolean specifying whether the user is a guest user or not.

 #### Example response